edstjohn/pnmod-manifest/README.md

 Getting Started
 ---------------

-To build PureNexus from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To build PureNexus MOD from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).

 To initialize your local repository, use this command:

-	repo init -u https://github.com/PureNexusProject/manifest.git -b mm
+	repo init -u https://github.com/ezio84/pnmod-manifest.git -b mm

 Then to sync source, use this command:

 	repo sync

-After syncing is done, use these commands to build:
+After syncing is done, use these commands to build (or the build script in the scripts folder):

     1.) . build/envsetup.sh
     2.) brunch xxxx yyyy

-    xxxx= device name aka shamu
+    xxxx= device name aka hammerhead
     yyyy= build type (user,userdebug,eng)*

     *if no build type is specified "userdebug" is default